aduros/wasm4/site/docs/guides/basic-drawing.md

 </MultiLanguageCode>

-A value of `0` in a draw color means it will be transparent.
+However, setting a draw color to `0` will make it transparent.
 For example, to draw a black outlined rectangle with no fill, set `DRAW_COLORS` to `0x40`.

 ## Other Shapes